TERRY HASKINS

 space

-Snow graduated from Kansas State University with a B.F.A degree with a major in painting and a minor in chemistry in 2007.
-Before graduate school, she was a pre-program conservation intern at the Museum of Modern Art and the Solomon R. Guggenheim Museum in New York City from 2008 – 2009.
 Snow has a M. A. degree in conservation of fine art with a concentration in easel paintings from Northumbria University in 2013.
-She also received a M.A. degree in conservation of books and library material in 2015 from West Dean College with the University of Sussex.
+She also received a M.A. degree in conservation of books and library materials in 2015 from West Dean College with the University of Sussex.
 During her graduate studies, Snow interned for Heugh-Edmondson Conservation Services in Kansas City and the Newberry Library in Chicago.
 After graduating, she worked as an assistant paintings conservator for Page Conservation for an on-site project to conserve the murals in the Minnesota State Capitol in St. Paul from the fall of 2015 to 2016.
 She was a Cathleen A. Baker Fellow in Book Conservation at the University of Michigan during the summer of 2017.
 Snow worked as Lead Conservator for the Local Records Preservation Program for the Missouri State Archives from the fall of 2017-2019 before joining the team at AACC.

 AMANDA KASMAN